Intermodalics/pickit-docs/docs/faq/general/how-to-chose-the-correct-mhd-preset.rst

 .. image:: /assets/images/faq/mhd-preset-dnrp.png

-Next to different settings to capture a point cloud the Pickit M-HD camera also has the possibility to trigger multiple captures in a row.
+Next to different settings to capture a point cloud the Pickit HD cameras also have the possibility to trigger multiple captures in a row.
 Each capture uses a different setting and the combined image of multiple captures leads to a point cloud which can be better than a single capture.
 Taking multiple captures typically results in a better point cloud but also increases point cloud capture time.